Pqmda/LOASurvey/README.md

 # 📋 LOASurvey

-A lightweight, responsive web application built to streamline survey collection, request processing, and workflow data gathering for LOA (Letter of Authorization / Leave of Absence) processes.
+A lightweight, responsive web application built to streamline survey collection, request processing, and workflow data gathering for LOA (Lyceum of Alabang) processes.

 Designed with modern frontend principles, real-time input handling, and seamless API integration in mind.